github/developer.github.com/content/guides/best-practices-for-integrators.md

 ## Use appropriate HTTP status codes when responding to GitHub

-Every webhook has its own "Recent Deliverie" section, which lists whether a deployment was successful or not.
+Every webhook has its own "Recent Deliveries" section, which lists whether a deployment was successful or not.

 ![Recent Deliveries view](/images/webhooks_recent_deliveries.png)